-It can be hard to keep track of all the forms and details that come with tax time.
-If you’d like to hand off your taxes to a professional who can ensure you don’t miss any credits or deductions, consider hiring a tax preparation firm or paying for a software program that can guide you.
+Just like filing taxes, you can file for tax assistance on your own.
+However, it can be hard to keep track of all the forms and details that come with tax time.
+If you’d like to hand over your taxes to a professional who can ensure you don’t miss any credits or deductions, consider hiring a tax preparation firm or paying for a software program that can guide you.
 Below we’ve curated a list of leading tax prep providers so you can easily review and compare your options side-by-side.

 Jessica Walrack is a personal finance writer at SuperMoney, The Simple Dollar, Interest.com, Commonbond, Bankrate, NextAdvisor, Guardian, Personalloans.org and many others.
 She specializes in taking personal finance topics like loans, credit cards, and budgeting, and making them accessible and fun.